sinse100/SC_BC_TM_Top_Tier_Conference_Journal_Paper/README.md

 + [security/privacy] Unmasking the Shadow Economy: A Deep Dive into Drainer-as-a-Service Phishing on Ethereum
 + [security/privacy] Quantifying the Threat of Sandwiching MEV on Jito: A Measurement of Solana‚Äôs Leading Validator Client
 + The Decentralization Dilemma: Performance Trade-Offs in IPFS and Breakpoints

-## ISC

-### 2025

-+ BlockLens: Detecting Malicious Transactions in Ethereum Using LLM Techniques
-+ Jakiro: A Cross-modal Contrastive Learning Framework for Detecting Vulnerabilities in Smart Contracts

 ## INFOCOM